Noise-induced hearing loss: Prevention

-NIHL can be prevented through the use of simple, widely available, and economical tools.
-This includes but is not limited to personal noise reduction through the use of ear protection (i.e. earplugs and earmuffs), education, and hearing conservation programs.
+NIHL can be prevented by using simple, widely available, and economical tools.
+This includes but is not limited to personal noise reduction through the use of ear protection (e.g., earplugs and earmuffs), education, and hearing conservation programs.
 For the average person, there are three basic things that one can do to prevent NIHL: turn down the volume on devices, move away from the source of noise, and wear hearing protectors in loud environments.

-Non-occupational noise exposure is not regulated or governed in the same manner as occupational noise exposure; therefore prevention efforts rely heavily on education awareness campaigns and public policy.
-The WHO cites that nearly half of those affected by hearing loss could have been prevented through primary prevention efforts such as: "reducing exposure (both occupational and recreational) to loud sounds by raising awareness about the risks; developing and enforcing relevant legislation; and encouraging individuals to use personal protective devices such as earplugs and noise-cancelling earphones and headphones."
+Non-occupational noise exposure is not regulated or governed in the same manner as occupational noise exposure; therefore, prevention efforts rely heavily on education awareness campaigns and public policy.
+The WHO cites that nearly half of those affected by hearing loss could have been prevented through primary prevention efforts, such as: "reducing exposure (both occupational and recreational) to loud sounds by raising awareness about the risks; developing and enforcing relevant legislation; and encouraging individuals to use personal protective devices such as earplugs and noise-cancelling earphones and headphones."

 Personal noise reduction devices

-Personal noise reduction devices can be passive, active or a combination.
-Passive ear protection includes earplugs or earmuffs which can block noise up to a specific frequency.
+Personal noise reduction devices can be passive, active, or a combination.
+Passive ear protection includes earplugs or earmuffs, which can block noise up to a specific frequency.
 Earplugs and earmuffs can provide the wearer with 10 dB to 40 dB of attenuation.
 However, use of earplugs is only effective if the users have been educated and use them properly; without proper use, protection falls far below manufacturer ratings.
-A Cochrane review found that training of earplug insertion can reduce noise exposure at short term follow-up compared to workers wearing earplugs without training.
+A Cochrane review found that training of earplug insertion can reduce noise exposure at short-term follow-up compared to workers wearing earplugs without training.
 Higher consistency of performance has been found with custom-molded earplugs.
 Because of their ease of use without education, and ease of application or removal, earmuffs have more consistency with both compliance and noise attenuation.
 Active ear protection (electronic pass-through hearing protection devices or EPHPs) electronically filter out noises of specific frequencies or decibels while allowing the remaining noise to pass through.
 A personal attenuation rating can be objectively and subjectively measured by using a hearing protection fit testing system.

 Several scientific studies have found no reduction in the risk of hearing impairment when using PPE.